c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 *   The application should busy-wait until completion, that would cause many user-kernel context switches
-*   This model can introduce latency in the I/O because there can be a gap between the data availability in the kernel and the data reading by the application
+*   This model can introduce I/O latency because there can be a gap between the data availability in the kernel and the data reading by the application

 ### I/O multiplexing model

 In the _I/O multiplexing model_ (also known as the _non-blocking I/O model with blocking notifications_), the application makes a blocking _select_ system call to start to monitor activity on many descriptors.
-For each descriptor, it’s possible to request notification of its readiness for certain I/O operations (connection, reading or writing, error occurrence, etc.)

-When the first blocking _select_ system call returns that at least one descriptor is ready, the application makes the second non-blocking call and copies the data from kernel space into user space.
+For each descriptor, it’s possible to request notification of its readiness for certain I/O operations (connection, reading or writing, error occurrence, etc.).
+When the _select_ system call returns that at least one descriptor is ready, the application makes a non-blocking call and copies the data from kernel space into user space.

 ![I/O multiplexing model](/.images/IO_multiplexing_model.png)